 We all know leaky pipes can run up water costs and damage your home.
 Long-term damage can also contribute to a decreased value on your property.
 But how common are leaky pipes?
 And what are the biggest trouble spots you need to keep an eye on?

 It turns out, some leaks are more common than others — and all of them can be stopped before they cause significant damage if you catch them early enough.
-Here are the five most common leaks and water-wasters we find in people’s homes.
+Here are the five most common leaks and water-wasters our plumbing specialists find in people’s homes.

 #1 Leaks Around Drains